 Today’s reflection, for some, may seem a bit counterintuitive.
 Rest assured, one strategy some people use to navigate the chaos involves kindness and thoughtfulness.
 In a study published in the Journal of Social Psychology by researchers Lee Rowland and Oliver Scott Curry in 2019 found “being kind to ourselves or to anyone else — yes, even a stranger — or actively observing kindness around us boosted happiness.”

 In "The heart and science of kindness" post on the Harvard Health blog, Dr. Melissa Brodrick reminded readers that everyone we come across has challenges, most of which you will never know.
 How we treat them matters.
 Brodrick noted “If you knew that your coworker delivering the curt response to a question or the snarky critique of a project had recently learned of a serious illness in their family, wouldn’t you cut them some slack?
 And better yet, might you then want to reach out with support?
 When we are compassionate, we are recognizing our shared human condition.
 Compassion can guide us to acts of kindness.”
-The art of living well involves treating others with kindness and thoughtfulness, even when we do not feel like it.
+Navigating the chaos involves treating others with kindness and thoughtfulness, even when we do not feel like it.